 Phytophthora Blight

-This fungal disease can be found world-wide and is a widespread issue in cucurbits and peppers throughout much of the vegetable producing areas in the United States.
+This fungal disease can be found worldwide and is a widespread issue in cucurbits and peppers throughout much of the vegetable-producing areas in the United States.
 This disease can impact every part of the plant from the roots to the fruit.
-In this instance the disease showed itself as a crown rot which is a dark, water-soaked lesion that eventually turns light brown (see the lesion in the photo to the left) right above the soil surface.
-Other symptoms of the disease include rapid wilting of the plant with root infections, dark-green, water-soaked lesions on the fruit which eventually shrivels but doesn’t drop off.
-Phytophthora blight is a soil born disease that needs warm, wet soils to infect the plant.
-Control of this issue can be difficult but usually involves discarding any diseased plants as soon as you can, crop rotation to non-susceptible plants such as cereal crops (corn), and the use of a fungicide to help prevent the fungal infection.
-It is also recommended to plant varieties that are resistant to the disease in areas where there is known to be a problem.
+The disease was a crown rot, a dark, water-soaked lesion that eventually turns light brown right above the soil surface.
+Other symptoms of the disease include rapid wilting of the plant with root infections, dark-green, water-soaked lesions on the fruit, which eventually shrivel but don’t drop off.
+Phytophthora blight is a soil-borne disease that needs warm, wet soils to infect the plant.
+Control of this issue can be difficult, but it usually involves discarding any diseased plants as soon as possible, rotating crops to non-susceptible plants such as cereal crops (corn), and using a fungicide to help prevent fungal infection.
+It is also recommended that plant varieties that are resistant to the disease be planted in areas where there is known to be a problem.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.